 See how easy that was?
 We left ours plain so we could quickly write this tutorial for you.
 But you can stain in your choice.
 A really popular color would be Early American by Minwax.
 Below I’ll pop a photo of another plant stand we made, it’s a bit shorter & stained in Jacobean.

 Hope y’all enjoyed this little tutorial.
 We had fun making it & more importantly it looks so awesome.
 A great way to show off your green plants!
+If you liked it, here’s our Restoration Hardware Inspired Planter too.
 I’d love to hear your thoughts, pop a note below & share!

 plant stand, west elm plant stand, DIY plant stand